NOTICE:

 Note:

-History of measuring the Earth's magnetism
+History of the Measurement of the Earth's Magnetism

 william gilbert